Frequently Asked Questions

 There is no set minimum funding.

-- Course innovation partnership stream projects can be up to 2 years in length and apply for a maximum of $15,000.
+- All funding stream projects can be up to 2 years in length and apply for a maximum of $15,000.

-- Learning experience enhancement stream projects can be up to 2 years in length and apply for a maximum of $25,000.
+- Proposals with intended impacts at the program or multi-course level can be up to 2 years in length and apply for a maximum of $25,000 with prior consultation with the ALT-2024 Fund Manager.

 This fund is not an equipment fund; however, equipment purchased by an academic program or supplied by other sources may be considered an in-kind expense if the primary use of the equipment is for the project.